lix2ng/c3bt/README.md

 alone and count the number of 1s in the bitmap instead.

 ###Bit-Parallel Processing
-If you have access to SIMD instructions (SSE, Neon, AltiVec etc.) and horizontal comparison is cheap, congratulations!
+If you have access to SIMD instructions (SSE, NEON, AltiVec etc.) and horizontal bit testing is cheap, congratulations!
 You can greatly speed up the cell-level operations.
 Node/pointer allocation and deallocation, finding a node's parent in a cell, finding a cell's anchor point in its parent cell...
 All these can be done in short sequences without looping.

 SIMD requires the elements to be packed.
-You'll need to break down the node array (array of triplet [cbit, child0, child1]) to three smaller ones: cbit array, left child array and right child array.
+You'll need to break down the node array (array of triplet [cbit, child0, child1]) into three smaller ones: cbit array, left child array and right child array.